munificent/craftinginterpreters/book/functions.md

 ^code check-max-arity (1 before, 1 after)

-Yeah, *eight* is gratuitously low.
-I picked that mainly to minimize some boring copy/paste code in the C interpreter.
-You could go up to probably 32 or so without any problems if you feel like it.
-It's your language.

 Note that the code here *reports* an error if it encounters too many arguments, but it doesn't *throw* the error.
 Throwing it is how we kick into panic mode which is what we want if the parser is in a confused state and doesn't know